trustgraph-ai/trustgraph/README.md

 scripts/graph-show  | wc -l
 ```

-The test report has quite a long introduction and adminstrative text commonly found in official reports.
-The first few hundred graph edges mostly capture this more
-document formatting knowledge.
+The Challenger report has a long introduction with quite a bit of adminstrative text commonly found in official reports.
+The first few hundred graph edges mostly capture this document formatting knowledge.
 To fully test the ability to extract complex knowledge, wait until at least `1000` graph edges have been extracted.
 The full extraction for this PDF will extract many thousand graph edges.

 ### RAG Test Script
 ```